 If you registered to attend the meeting in person but you no longer feel comfortable or are unable to attend, you may change your registration to virtual attendance.
 There is no fee to change your registration from in-person to online attendance or vice versa.
-To make this change, please notify firstname.lastname@example.org no later than February 1, 2022.
+To make this change, please notify email@example.com.
+You can request this change at any time.
+However, so that we may plan accordingly, we would appreciate changes to be requested no later than February 1, 2022.
 GSA will issue a refund for the price difference between in-person registration and virtual registration at the time of your change request.
 Alternatively, you may choose to donate your refund to help fund registration for participants from low- and middle-income countries.
-If you have been selected for an oral or poster presentation, please contact GSA Conferences (email@example.com) to discuss virtual presentation options.
+If you have been selected for an oral or poster presentation, please contact GSA Conferences (firstname.lastname@example.org) to discuss virtual presentation options.

 If you registered for virtual attendance but would like to attend the meeting in person, you may change your registration to in-person attendance.
-To make this change, please notify firstname.lastname@example.org no later than February 1, 2022.
+To make this change, please notify email@example.com.
+You can request this change at any time.
+However, so that we may plan accordingly, we would appreciate changes to be requested no later than February 1, 2022.
 You will be charged the price difference between virtual registration and in-person registration at the time of your change request.
-If you have been selected for an oral or poster presentation, please contact GSA Conferences (email@example.com) to discuss in-person presentation.
+If you have been selected for an oral or poster presentation, please contact GSA Conferences (firstname.lastname@example.org) to discuss in-person presentation.

 Conference Registration Cancellations

 We understand that making plans during a pandemic is challenging.
 Conference registration cancellation requests received by February 1, 2022 are fully refundable and will not incur a cancellation fee.
 All conference registration cancellations received between February 2, 2022 and March 1, 2022 will incur a $50 cancellation fee.
 Registration cancellations received on March 2, 2022 or later will not be eligible for a refund.